Which kitchen tools are essential for your camping kit and which can you manage without?

-Well, we love this courgette fritter recipe so much, it could be worth making room for our microplane grater.
+Well, we love this courgette fritter recipe so much, it could be worth making room for a clever tool or two!

 - Two or three courgettes (depending on your appetite and their size)

 - A medium, very finely chopped onion (spring onion would be nice too)